TrailsofGold/whitepaper/docs/overview/game_basics.md

 ## Get a crew

-In order to play, players must mint or buy at least one pirate.
+In order to play, players must own at least one pirate.

 Each pirate has base skills that affects the crew capabilities.

+Players can get pirates by minting them.

 Minting is done "randomly" giving every player the same chance to get a super skilled pirate (or not...).